JoaoSilvaDev/spike-docs/spike-mkdocs/docs/how_to_edit.md

 2. Install Node.js
 3. Run 'pip install mkdocs'
 4. cd into the folder in the repo "spike-mkdocs"

-5. Preview the docs by running 'mkdocs serve'
+## Making changes

-## Updating the changes
+1. Preview the docs by running 'mkdocs serve'
-1. Push your changes
+2. Push your changes
-2. Deploy the docs by running 'mkdocs gh-deploy'
+3. Deploy the docs by running 'mkdocs gh-deploy'

 ## Adding a new page
 1. Create a .md file inside the docs folder.